aws-solutions-library-samples/guidance-for-virtual-personal-stylist-on-aws/README.md

    ![Cloudfront](assets/images/Cloudfront.png)
     - Under `Settings`, select protocol as `HTTP only` with port `80` as the origin's HTTP port (as shown below).
 Click on `Save Changes`.
    ![Cloudfront-2](assets/images/Cloudfront-2.png)
-    - Now your cloudfront is configured properly to be launched via web browser.
+    - Now your cloudfront has been properly configured.

 - After opening the app in your browser, you will be presented with login page.
 In order to login, you need to create a user in Amazon Cognito.
 With a user pool, your users can sign in to your web or mobile app through Amazon Cognito.